 Question

-will be 6.
+In such a situation, after creating a table and inserting data, the id has reached 5, for example.
+If you delete all 5 rows, the next id will be 6.
 Is it possible to make it start from 1?
-Reset the id
+Reset the id counter.

 Answer

-is reserved at the start of a transaction, and if it is restarted, for example, during concurrent access, the id
+id are unique and sequential, but they can have GAPS!
+This is because id is reserved at the start of a transaction, and if it is restarted, for example, during concurrent access, the id is not rolled back but the next available one is taken.

-, the table will become non-functional due to an SQL error.
+If you duplicate id, the table will become non-functional due to an SQL error.

-How to reset the last id
+How to reset the last id:

 Connect to the database: